MarioLisbona/CA-T1A1-workbook/README.md

 - What kind of surveillance can a parent use on a child

 Although a missing child has a better chance of being found if they are wearing a tracking device it brings up some ethical issues of consent.
 At what age does the child have a right to determine whether they want to be tracked or not?
 Are parents developing unhealthy relationships with their children by relying on technology rather than trust?
-Parents who have lost children would argue that a gps tracker would be life saving technology but it does bring up issues that need consideration by those developing the technology as well as the users.
+Parents who have lost children would argue that a gps tracker would literally be life saving technology but it does bring up issues that need consideration by those developing the technology as well as the those using it.

 - Do police need a warrant to track a suspected criminal or terrorist?

-There have been several cases where tracking a person with a GPS is similar to following them on the street.
-This is a dangerous road to go down as gps tracking is much more pervasive and powerful.
+There have been several cases heard where tracking a person with a GPS is has been deemed similar to following them on the street.
+This is a dangerous precedence to set because gps tracking is much more pervasive and powerful that following someone in real life.
 A person is much more aware of someone following them down a street and a tracker can work anytime and anywhere.
 Warrants and laws to place a GPS tracker on suspected criminals or regular citizens are essential to make sure they are used ethically and not left open to nefarious use by both governments and citizens.
 (K. Michael, A. McNamee, M. G. Michael 2006)[^66]

 The Surveillance Devices Act 2007 has some strong laws with regard to location data and other data collected without consent and provides a good framework for the devives and data to be used in an ethical way.
 Part 2, 9. states that: